wiremock/api-template-library/googleapis.com-videointelligence/index.md

 ---
 slug: "googleapis-com-videointelligence"
-name: "Cloud Video Intelligence API"
+title: "Cloud Video Intelligence API"
 provider: "googleapis.com"
 description: "Detects objects, explicit content, and scene changes in videos.
 It also\
   \ specifies the region for annotation and transcribes speech to text.
 Supports both\